Call our licensed insurance agents (TTY 711)

 Will Medicare Cover My Nebulizer Medication?

-You can use many medications in a nebulizer.
-The Durable Medical Equipment (DME) program for Part B may cover drugs commonly used in nebulizers, including bronchodilators like Albuterol.
+You can use a nebulizer to administer a variety of medications.
+Part B may cover certain drugs that commonly used in nebulizers, including bronchodilators like Albuterol.
 These drugs open your bronchial tubes and airway to help you breathe more easily.
-Other medications can be used in a nebulizer, including,

 • Antibiotics